textpattern/textpattern.github.io/faqs/common-how-do-i-questions.md

 <!-- etc -->

-h4. ...add a stylesheet for printing?
+h4. …add a stylesheet for printing?

 Create a new style named "print", and add this to the @<head>@ portion of your page template:

 bc. <txp:css format="link" media="print" n="print" />

-h4. ...display a random article, or a link to a random article?
+h4. …display a random article, or a link to a random article?

 Put this in your page template: